protono/hello-algo/algos.md

 It should be noted that programming languages usually generate "pseudo-random numbers".
 If we construct a specific test case against a sequence of pseudo-random numbers, the efficiency of quicksort may still be degraded.

-In order to further improve, we can select three candidate elements in the array (usually the first, last, and midpoint elements of the array), and use the median of these three candidate elements as the reference number.
+In order to further improve, we can select three candidate elements in the array (usually the first, last, and midpoint elements of the array), **and use the median of these three candidate elements as the reference number**.
 In this way, the probability that the benchmark number is "neither too small nor too large" will be greatly improved.
 Of course, we can also select more candidate elements to further improve the robustness of the algorithm.
 After adopting this method, the probability of time complexity degradation to $O(n^2)$ is greatly reduced.

 ```zig
 // select the median of three elements